 Our results of operations are substantially dependent upon the level of our Net Interest Margins.
-Income from operations is the largest component of our total income, and constituted 99.77%, 99.75%, 99.88% and 99.92% of our total income in Financial Years 2012, 2013, 2014 and for six months ended September 30, 2014, respectively.
+Income from operations is the largest component of our total income, and constituted 99.77%, 99.75%, 99.88% and 99.95% of our total income in Financial Years 2012, 2013, 2014 and 2015, respectively.
 Interest rates are sensitive to many factors beyond our control, including the RBI's monetary policies, domestic and international economic and political conditions and other factors.